deepanshu-rawat6/deepanshu-rawat6/README.md

 ---

 <div align="center">
-I'm a DevOps Enthusiast, a sophomore at University of Petroleum and Energy Studies <br> Currenly pursuing BTech(H) CSE in DevOps.
+I'm a DevOps and Web Dev Enthusiast, a sophomore at University of Petroleum and Energy Studies <br> Currenly pursuing BTech(H) CSE in DevOps.
 </div>